subhamhada/CDS.EXP-7/README.md

 - Indexes begin at 0.
 - The last element of an array with size n is at index n-1.

+### String:
+A string is a sequence of characters used as an object of the class.
+The string class stores the characters as a sequence of bytes with the functionality of allowing access to the single-byte character.
+A string is different from an array of characters.

 ## Code -
+### For arrays
 ### 1. *Array declarations* -
 To declare an array, specify the type of elements and the number of elements required.
 ```